 In the latest release of Axon (4.3), we have introduced the notion of “Polymorphic Aggregates”, opening up the possibility to derive a model hierarchy.
 This will allow the previously mentioned banking environment to take their hands-on contract modeling session and map it directly into the application.
 This addition greatly strengthens the modeling experience, making the application resemble the domain more closely.

-Another request we received several times was how to define an operation which would either create the model or update the model.
+Another request we received several times was how to define an operation that would either create the model or update the model.
 This functionality is achievable with Axon 3, but essentially requires you to always try to create and thoughtfully catch the possibility of an exception that it was already created.
 If so, that’s when you would update the model.
 Doable of course, but “ugly” to write and a misnomer for the development experience with Axon.

 You might expect this, but with Axon 4 you can thus define an operation to either “create or update” a given model.
 The developer will configure this on the model (read: aggregate implementation), omitting the need for him/her to draft up this functionality themselves.